prebid/Prebid.js/modules/openxoutstreamBidAdapter.md

 # Description

-Module that connects to OpenX's demand sources for outstream
+Module that connects to OpenX's demand sources for outstream to Yieldmo.

 This bid adapter supports Banner.